kvosbur/chicken-automate/README.md

 - Must have app closed before starting appium client (otherwise app will crash / freeze)
 - long_press will continue to press at the location until you press somewhere else (only tried with real phone)
 - long_press is synchronous code for the duration given
-- disconnect from image size and screen size. (uggghhhhh)
+- ~~disconnect from image size and screen size. (uggghhhhh)~~
+  - The problem is actually with the accuracy of driver.get_window_size().
+It is not correct.
+Image coords are source of truth

 #Setup Notes: